About Lucy’s Project

 When animals are victims, humans are victims

 When an animal is being abused in the home, there are often humans at risk in the home.
-Witnessing animal abuse is distressing, and some perpetrators will harm an animal as a way of exerting control, punishment or threats towards a human victim/survivor.
-When a companion animal has been abused in a home, there’s a powerful red flag that all is not safe at home.
+Witnessing animal abuse is distressing, and some perpetrators will harm an animal as a way to punish, threaten, or control a human victim-survivor.
+A companion animal being abused in a home is a powerful red flag that no one is safe in that home.
 No happy home involves animal abuse.

 What if police officers are more at risk during a domestic violence call out if there is a history of animal cruelty and they have no knowledge of it?
-What if a history of violence toward animals is an indicator of increased chance of a perpetrator committing murder of a human victim?
+What if a history of violence toward animals is an indicator of an increased likelihood that a perpetrator will go on to murder a human victim?
 These questions are under researched, but US studies suggest that in fact this could well be the case and further research here in Australia is vital.

-A trip to the vet, where the vet notices that the animal has a non-accidental injury, might be the only time the human victim/survivor has a chance to speak with someone who suspects abuse in the home and are able to provide support and help.
+A trip to the vet, where the vet notices that the animal has a non-accidental injury, might be the only time the human victim-survivor has a chance to speak with someone who is aware of the abuse and is able to provide support and help.
 We are proud to work with our veterinary partners and respect that taking animal cruelty seriously can save human lives.

-All species are susceptible to domestic and family violence.
-Protect all species from violence because it’s never ok.
+All species are susceptible to domestic and family violence and abuse.
+We must protect all species from violence because violence is never ok.

 Protecting animals to protect children

-For many children experiencing domestic and family violence, the family pet can be a deep comfort and support.
+For many children experiencing domestic and family violence, the family pet can be one of their primary means of comfort and support.
 Animals can be a source of security for a child in a turbulent home.
 (Taylor and Fraser 2019)

-Many children who witness an animal subjected to family/domestic violence are at risk of becoming perpetrators of abuse themselves with some studies suggesting they are at higher risk of committing future criminality.
-(Becker and French 2004)
+Many children who witness an animal subjected to domestic and family violence are at risk of becoming perpetrators of abuse themselves, with some studies suggesting they are at higher risk of committing future criminality (Becker and French, 2004).

-For children, escaping crisis with the family pet can ensure continuity in their source of comfort, security and enjoyment of life, at a time of great uncertainty, fear and change.
+For children, escaping crisis with the family pet can ensure continuity in their source of comfort, security, and enjoyment of life during a time of great uncertainty, fear and change.